Netruk44/Netruk44.github.io/content/post/godot-navigation/index.md

 > For a player-controlled object with built-in camera, I've found [FPSControllerMono](https://github.com/ismailgamedev/FPS-Controller-Mono) to be an okay starting point, but as of writing this the plugin has not yet been updated for Godot 4.0 and fails to compile cleanly, so you may need to make some fixes.

 The FPSControllerMono isn't very difficult to make yourself by hand if you're experienced with Godot, but it helps to have a starting point.
-It's just a KinematicBody with a Camera and a CollisionShape, with a script to handle input and mouse looking.
+It's just a CharacterBody3D with a Camera and a CollisionShape, with a script to handle input and mouse looking.

 ## Creating the NavMesh